ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 **I missed a homework deadline, what should I do?**

-A weeks after each homework deadline there is a late/resubmission deadline (except for week 5 homework).
+A week after each homework deadline there is a late/resubmission deadline (except for week 5 homework).
 You can resubmit then.
 See the homework section above for grading details about resubmissions.